Kate's Friends

 About Me:

-I am new to this diagnosis and to participating in forums, and I still feel a bit shy about being open with my feeling about hair loss, but otherwise I am a happy and generally upbeat person.
+I have been dealing with my diagnosis of androgenic alopecia for four years now, and while I feel significantly more accepting of the condition than I did when I first joined, I still feel a bit shy about being open with my feeling about hair loss.
+Isn't it funny how hair loss can be so obvious, but also so hidden?
+Otherwise I am a happy and generally upbeat person.
 I love to cook, eat, and sew vintage dresses.
-I work in fundraising.
+I work in technology.
 I am married to a wonderful man and together we travel and explore.
 More than a great head of hair, someday I would like a dog, a house with a cozy kitchen, lots of vintage clothing, and time to bake every day.
+(Update: I now have the dog, the house, and the cozy kitchen.
+I now have less time to bake though, because I am always walking the dog.
+Ha!)

 My hair loss story began when I was 21.
 I studied abroad in Ireland, where I boldly got a very short haircut (think Felicity) with my curly locks.
 Well, being abroad was lonely for me and by the time it was over I had developed my first and only severe bout of depression in my life.
 With the sadness, I started worrying about my short haircut because I could see my scalp and worried my hair was thinning.
 But... of course everyone (including myself) thought this fixation on thinning hair was a byproduct of my depression and anxiety.

-I am in the first months of the official diagnosis and just starting to come to terms with the full realization that my head of head is a temporal state.
-I find myself wavering between feeling comfortable and confident in my ability to handle this situation with grace, and absolutely sick to my stomach and stricken with fear about the ways this condition might affect my life and my relationships and my overall happiness.
+I am now four years into my official diagnosis and in general have come to terms with the full realization that my head of heair is a temporal state.
+Most of the time now I am fine, but sometimes I still find myself wavering between feeling comfortable and confident in my ability to handle this situation with grace, and absolutely sick to my stomach and stricken with fear about the ways this condition might affect my life and my relationships and my overall happiness.

 As I mentioned, I feel shy and a bit uncomfortable with this right now, but I look forward to easing myself into the forum and the FPB group.
 I plan on learning from others' experiences, sharing my own, and hopefully becoming more and more confident in my own strength, beauty, and worth with or without hair.